 “I am so grateful for this amazing experience and I feel that I have learnt so much, working with such amazing people.
 To anyone with an interest in book arts and printing the Chester Beatty offers the unique opportunity to trace a nearly perfect timeline of the history of the written word, from first century papyri down to contemporary art prints, not only through Western and European tradition but through material from Asia and the Middle East as well.
 I’m indebted to the Library and Contributing members for giving me the opportunity to work with such a unique collection and knowledgeable conservators.”

-Elisabeth’s internship at the CBL entailed working on a wide variety of objects, ranging from mother of pearl Japanese fans, Persian Miniatures, and Indian drawings.
+Elisabeth’s internship entailed working on a wide variety of objects, ranging from mother of pearl Japanese fans, Persian Miniatures, and Indian drawings.
 Under the supervision of the Head of Conservation she was responsible for various procedures for their treatment such as condition assessing, documenting, treatment reporting; surface cleaning, aqueous washing, humidification, pigment consolidation, tear repairs, mounting, and assisting with art handling for photography.
 Additionally she aided in surveying parts of the collection, including the Japanese shrines, Sumatran manuscripts, Jain texts, Japanese & Chinese scrolls, and Islamic Qur’an scrolls.